Authority: Executive Vice Chancellor and Provost

 4. Standards for Reappointment to Assistant Professor

-5. Standards for Promotion to Associate Professor with and Tenure
+5. Standards for Promotion to Associate Professor with Tenure

 6. Standards for Promotion to Full Professor

-The vote on reappointment and promotion will be conducted in the fall after the external letters have been received.
-Promotions to full professor will be voted on by the tenured full professors in the department.
-For assistant professors requesting promotion to associate professor, both tenured full and tenured associate professors will vote.
+The appropriate DVF will discuss and vote on reappointment, promotion, and tenure decisions.
+For reappointment, the vote will be based on an evaluation of the candidate’s completed dossier.
+For promotion and tenure decisions, the vote will be based on the dossier, the external letters, and a recent departmental seminar given by the candidate.
+Promotions to full professor will be voted on by the eligible tenured full professors in the department.
+For assistant professors requesting promotion to associate professor, eligible tenured full and associate professors will vote.
+For reappointment and promotion of professional track faculty, the DVF will include professional track faculty who are of equal or higher rank, relative to the candidate.
 The DVF summary statement for the dossier will be prepared by an appropriate faculty member appointed by the department head.
 The draft document will be shared with the DVF for review, incorporation of changes, and approval prior to submission with the dossier.

 The college-level rule 8.3.1 states: “College administrators, who also hold tenured positions in departments, are not to vote in their home departments, but are to have input through consultation with the Dean.”
 For purposes of application to this departmental rule, the term “College administrator” with respect to the percentage of administrative appointment for the purposes of determining eligibility as a member of the DVF for this department is defined further as follows: